CyberManMatt/aniConDB/README.md

 ### Swagger UI
 1. Go to `localhost:3000/docs`

-2. Scroll down to the `POST /users` endpoint and click "Try it Out".
+2. Scroll down to the `POST /users` endpoint and click "Try it Out."

 3. Fill out the JSON object.
 The only required fields are `username`, `email address`, and `password`.

-4. Click "Execute".
-You should recieve a `201` status.
+4. Click "Execute."
+You should receive a `201` status.

 5. Go to the `POST /auth/sign-in` endpoint and click "Try It Out"